tushiroda/wordle-solver/README.md

 # wordle-solver
-wordle solver in python
-thingy i made in highschool
-currently working on a much improved version written in c++
+wordle solver in python. thingy i made in highschool. currently working on a much improved version written in c++